Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

                                                                const double frequency,
                                                                const double scaleFactor )

+.. _tudatFeaturesHodographicShapingOptimisation:

 Optimising the hodographically shaped trajectory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As explained before, hodographic shaping allows for a flexible number of base functions for each velocity component.
-Three base functions at least must be provided so that the boundary conditions can be satisfied, but a higher number of base functions can also be used, which turns into the creation of n-3 degrees of freedom (n being the total number of base functions provided, out of the three velocity components).
+Three base functions at least must be provided so that the boundary conditions can be satisfied, but a higher number of base functions can also be used, which turns into the creation of n-9 degrees of freedom (n being the total number of base functions provided, out of the three velocity components).
 The weighting coefficients for these additional base functions are free parameters and can be tuned to minimise the deltaV required by the shaped trajectory.
 This thus transforms the hodographically shaping problem into an optimisation problem where the best set of free parameters, leading to the minimum deltaV, is to be found.

 A pre-defined optimisation problem compatible with the PAGMO library has been implemented to this end.